MelvorIdle/melvoridle.github.io/README.md

 ## Suggestions

 Suggestions for the game are alway welcome.
+Please read through the list of [frequent suggestions](https://github.com/MelvorIdle/melvoridle.github.io/wiki/Frequent-Suggestions) before submitting a suggestion.
 You can post these via the "issues" section as well.
 Please use the "Suggestion" template.